andrewgcodes/treehacks2024/README.md

 **Scroll down** for details.
 ![VisionMama Photo](https://github.com/andrewgcodes/treehacks2024/blob/main/visionmama-photo.png?raw=true)

+## Vision OS App

+## AI Agent Pipeline for Recipe Generation, Food Search, and Instacart Ordering
+We built an endpoint that we hit from our Vision Pro and our Reflex site.
+Basically what happens is we submit a user's desired food such as "banana soup".
+We pass that to our fine-tuned Mistral-7b LLM to generate a recipe.
+Then, we quickly use GPT-4-turbo to parse the recipe and extract the ingredients.
+Then we use the SERP API on each ingredient to find where it can be purchased nearby.
+We prioritize cheaper ingredients and use an algorithm to try to visit the least number of stores to buy all ingredients.
+Finally, we populate an Instacart Order API call to purchase the ingredients (simulated for now since we do not have actual partner access to Instacart's API)

 ## Pre-training:
 We found a dataset online of 250,000 recipes.
 We preprocessed them and split and tokenized them for pretraining.